 Consumer goods companies selling online (including everything from IKEA to Gucci to Amazon) want as little friction as possible at the checkout.

-If a customer contacts your customer support department because they can’t checkout, you want to fix it fast to not lose that sale.
+If a customer contacts your customer support team because they can’t checkout, you want to fix it fast to not lose that sale.

 Then you want to respond fast and handhold them through the purchase journey.